maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 from tensorflow.keras.datasets import imdb
 ```
 Notice that we'll always use the `tensorflow.keras` implementation, and not the `keras` implementation directly.
-Indeed, in order to run a model on TPU, it is essential.
+Indeed, to run a model on TPU, it is essential.

 We'll have to process the data later on using `tensorflow.keras` :
 ```python